Farm Bureau offers prizes for 2021 essay and art contests

 High school art contest

-Are you a high school student who likes to create art or do you know one who does?
-Then check out the 2021 Georgia Farm Bureau High School Art Contest.
-The state winner will receive $250, two state runners-up receive $150 each, and 10 district winners will each receive $100.
+The state winner of the 2021 Georgia Farm Bureau High School Art Contest will receive $250, two state runners-up receive $150 each, and 10 district winners will each receive $100.
 Catoosa and Walker County Farm Bureaus will each award $50 to the Art Contest winner from their county.

+The contest is open to all public, private and homeschool students in 9th through 12th grades.
+Students entering the contest are asked to draw scenes depicting one of the almost 80 Georgia Farm Bureau Certified Markets located across the state.

 Drawings will be judged on 1) how well the artwork represents modern agriculture found in the student’s county or Georgia and 2) artistic merit.